Observations in TNG: "Data's Day"

 "The Offspring"

 A number of gifts that Worf and Data can choose from are displayed on the replicator console.
-Notice the kitschy third gift, showing a bride and groom in what looks like a moving flying saucer.
+Most items are typical 1980's style.
+The real-life chair model is D-TEC, designed by Jean-Louis Godivier in 1985.
+Notice the kitschy third item, showing a bride and groom in what looks like a moving flying saucer!
 While the LCARS labels are the originally filmed ones, the pictures were newly inserted into the scene for the HD version.

 A similar shot of Data sitting at an aft bridge station appears in "Brothers".
 As can be seen, the LCARS display has not changed since then.